 The following is a quoted portion of the commentary in chapter 71 Leases, p.
-71-2 of the TEXAS REAL ESTATE FORMS MANUAL (2 ed.) § 71.1:4 Cautions: Risk Allocation:
+71-2 of the Texas Real Estate Forms Manual (2 ed.) § 71.1:4 Cautions: Risk Allocation:

-Rebuilding Obligations: restoration obligations of the parties after a casualty are tied to the description of "Tenant's Rebuilding Obligations" contained in the Basic Terms of the lease.
+Rebuilding Obligations: The restoration obligations of the parties after a casualty are tied to description of "Tenant's Rebuilding Obligations" contained in the Basic Terms of the lease.
 The tenant is expected to restore those leasehold improvements described in "Tenant's Rebuilding Obligations" in addition to replacing its personal property (including inventory, furniture, trade fixtures, and equipment).
 Because the tenant should carry property insurance to cover its restoration obligations, a detailed description is imperative.
 See clauses 71-10-8, 71-10-9, and 71-10-10.
 The landlord's restoration obligations are defined in terms of the portions of the premises that the tenant is not required to rebuild.

 For example, the tenant may be receiving the space in shell condition and be responsible for the initial construction of all leasehold improvements.
 The parties may decide that the tenant will restore all of the leasehold improvements inside the shall if the premises are destroyed.
 At the other extreme, the tenant may be receiving the premises with existing leasehold improvements, and the parties may decide that the landlord should restore all leasehold improvements after a casualty.
 Obviously, the possibilities are infinite and depend on the economic underpinnings of the transaction as well as the relative sophistication of the parties.
-However, the question must be asked at the outset of the transaction so that both parties are clear about the allocation of the risk for restoration and that adequate property insurance is obtained.

-c.
-To the extent the Premises are untenantable after the casualty, the Rent will be adjusted as may be fair and reasonable.
+However, the question must be asked at the outset of the transaction so that both parties are clear about the allocation of the risk for restoration and that adequate property insurance is obtained. c.
+To the extent the Premises are untenantable Rent Abatement after the casualty, the Rent will be adjusted as Does rent abatement extend to cover the period that the Tenant may be fair and reasonable. is performing the Tenant's Rebuilding Obligation?
+Should the Tenant's Rebuilding Obligations or the Landlord's rebuilding obligation include the improvements to the Tenant's space to restore it to a condition it can open for business (carpet, interior partitioning, lighting, HVAC)?